RiccardoSenica/RiccardoSenica/README.md

 ## Hi there, I'm Riccardo 👋

-# I'm a Back End Developer!
+# I'm a Full Stack Developer!

 ---
 ### 📫 How to reach me